 To assess the effect of graphene on the transported vesicles, NGF vesicular trafficking was examined within the microchannels, using compartmentalized neurons on glass as control.
 Visual inspection of the detected vesicles suggested that graphene induces a strong reduction of retrogradely transported NGF vesicles at DIV2 (Supplementary videos 1 and 2), while this is not the case at DIV5 (Figure 2b).
-To clarify if such change is due to an altered vesicle internalization on graphene, we quantified the number of vesicles per mm of axons after NGF administration to quantify the total uptake amount, (Figure 2c) in control and graphene, and found no significant difference between the two groups, both at DIV2 and DIV5.
+To clarify if such change is due to an altered NGF uptake on graphene, we quantified the number of vesicles per mm of axons after NGF administration (Figure 2c) in control and graphene, and found no significant difference between the two groups, both at DIV2 and DIV5.
 This is in agreement with the reported unmodified neuron survival rate on graphene compared to the control 4.
 We next ruled out that the observed effect was due to a slowing down of vesicles, and accordingly quantified the velocities during retrograde and anterograde motion of the vesicles on graphene and glass (represented by positive and negative velocities respectively, Figure 2d).
 We found that velocities of anterograde and retrograde transport were not altered by graphene both at DIV2 and DIV5.
 Also, we observed, similarly to what reported in 25,43, that on glass vesicles underwent preferentially a retrograde movement, resulting in an asymmetric distribution.
 Surprisingly, on graphene we observed a symmetric distribution at DIV2, indicating comparable retrograde and anterograde movements for NGF vesicles.
 On the contrary, at DIV5 vesicles on graphene and glass exhibited similar distributions of speeds with predominant retrograde transport.
 The obtained data prompted us to analyze the entire population of NGF vesicles and classify them based on their movement.
 We distinguished four different categories: (1) stalled (stl), when the vesicles did not move; (2) retrograde (ret) when the vesicles moved from the axon tip to the cell soma; (3) anterograde (ant) when the vesicles moved from the cell soma to the axon tip; and (4) oscillating (osc) when the movement of the vesicle switched between retrograde and anterograde within a limited space.
 We found that in graphene and control the majority of NGF vesicles were stalled both at DIV2 and DIV5 (Figure 2e).
 However, on graphene at DIV2 the number of retrogradely transported vesicles was 8.5-fold reduced with respect to the control, in favor of a 13% increase of the stalled vesicles (Table S3).
 When comparing the oscillating and anterograde populations we found no significant difference between graphene and control.
 Hence, in the first developmental stage the graphene effect on NGF transport is to reduce retrogradely moving vesicles in favor of a locally stalled population.
 Importantly, this effect almost disappears in more mature DRG cultures, where we found that the percentages of both stalled and moving vesicles were superimposable to the control (Figure 2e right).
 This time-dependent fashion matches the predominant effect of graphene in axon elongation at early developmental phases (Figures 1 and S1), suggesting a key role for this trafficking alteration in the process.
 In order to elucidate the cause/effect links between graphene, NGF vesicle stall and axon elongation, we next investigated possible electrophysiological and structural changes prompted by the material-neuron interface.

 Altered neuron excitability and electrostatic interaction with graphene